Introduction: The Power of Data Analysis

-Data analysis is a process where the data is inspected, cleaned, transformed and modeled with the aim of extracting actionable knowledge.
-This knowledge can support the decision-making process in businesses.
-As a result, data analysis has become an essential tool for businesses to increase their competitive edge and improve operational efficiency.
+Data analysis is a systematic process where raw data is inspected, cleaned, transformed, and modeled with the aim of extracting actionable knowledge.
+This knowledge can support the decision-making process in businesses, research, and countless other fields.
+As a result, data analysis has become an essential tool for organizations to increase their competitive edge and improve operational efficiency.

 With data analysis, data passes through the following phases:

-The results of the data modeling process are used to draw useful inferences, about the data, to help in business decision-making.
+The results of the data modeling process are used to draw useful inferences about the data, helping in business decision-making.
 These inferences can then be used to develop appropriate strategies to support business objectives.

-Various data analysis tools are available to aid in examining datasets (collection of data) and draw conclusions about the information they contain.
+Various data analysis tools are available to aid in examining datasets (collections of data) and drawing conclusions about the information they contain.

 – Processing datasets